magento/architecture/design-documents/graph-ql/mutation-error-design.md

 1. It's unreasonable to expect a UI developer to exercise every possible input to a resolver to find the error states manually
 2. These errors are not enforced by the schema, so they're not versioned with the schema.
 3. If the UI wants to customize the message for a specific error state, they'd have to match on the exact response string, because there's no concept of error codes
+4. Internationalization becomes challenging because the error states/strings are not known ahead of time

-Until recently, we didn't need to think quite as carefully about modeling errors and versioning them, because we owned the single reference theme for the application (Luma).
-In the world of headless UIs, it's critical that our errors are versioned and discoverable.
+In the world of headless UIs, it's going to be critical for our errors to be discoverable, translatable, and versioned

 ## Solution: Design Mutation errors into the schema